 All the supplier’s employees will be asked to leave the premises immediately if they are showing COVID-19 symptoms or have tested positive.
 If they have tested positive and have been in close contact with Hydro Québec employees or have been in a Hydro Québec facility or jobsite in the previous days, they must immediately advise the Hydro Québec manager.

-If, for an exceptional reason, a gathering is authorized, all those present must observe the required social distancing of two metres.
-The number of people is determined by the room capacity and required preventive measures.
+When possible, Hydro-Québec recommends that the teams out in the field hold virtual meetings.
+During a gathering, all those present must observe the required social distancing of one metre.
+The number of people is determined by the room capacity and required preventive measures

 To prevent the spread of the virus, we ask that you: